20 Scandinavian Foods You Have to Try on Your Next Trip

 Svartsoppa

 ‘Black soup’ is a southern Swedish dish that uses goose or pig’s blood as its main ingredient and tends to be savored around mid-November, on the eve of St Martin’s Day.
 Don’t worry, it’s not just blood.
-There’s some veal broth, spices, alcohol and fruit in there too.
+There’s some veal broth, spices, sherry and fruit in there too.

 The Scandinavian Heritage